Gio Miglietti

-Raul Giovanni "Gio" Miglietti (born September 5, 1999) is an American soccer player who plays for MLS Next Pro club Huntsville City FC.
+Raul Giovanni "Gio" Miglietti (born September 5, 1999) is an American professional soccer player who plays for USL League One club FC Naples.

 Career

 Miglietti attended El Segundo High School in El Segundo, California.
 Miglietti has played within the academies of Seattle Sounders FC and Pateadores SC.
 In 2018, he played for the USL Championship team Seattle Sounders FC 2, starting in 4 of the 7 matches he appeared in that season.
 Following the end of the 2018 USLC season, he joined the Huskies men's soccer team at the University of Washington.

 After finishing his college career in 2022, Miglietti signed with Tacoma Defiance (the rebranded Sounders FC 2) on January 26, 2023.